-We try to keep our terms very simple.
+We try to keep our terms simple.
 They are here to ensure that we both have the same understanding of how Big Bear Digital work to bring you results.
 Please do take the time to read them.

 - 1.1.
 Unless specifically varied in the Project Cost section of our proposal or otherwise in writing by the Company, the following payment terms shall apply:

 - 1.2.
 All fees quoted are exclusive of VAT (if applicable) and to the extent that VAT is chargeable in respect of any goods, work or services supplied by the Company, VAT at the rate in force at the time of supply should be added to payments otherwise due.

 - 1.3.
 For One Off fees (such as but not limited to design and website development);

 - 1.3.1.
 50% (non-refundable) of any ‘one off’ value is due prior to commencement.

 - 1.3.2.
 50% balance will be due following sign off and prior to placing the project live.

 - 1.3.3.
 Where sign off is requested and no response received within 14 days, the balance becomes payable in full.
 One set of revisions will be allowed post this event.

 - 1.3.4.
 Invoices will be due for payment strictly within 14 days of submission.

 - 1.3.5 In the event of an agreed payment plan a 50% deposit may not be due (subject to the terms of the agreed plan) and all services may be withdrawn by the Company if a payment is missed.